TNTwise/Rife-ESRGAN-App-Linux/README.md

 Add realesrgan support to upscale video resolution, make app more general purpose<br />
 Set up queue system <br />
 Add scalability to GUI<br />
-fix 16x progressbar on anime, because it is actually 32x <br />
 fix brogressbar not showing somtimes when animation profile is selected. <br />
 Use less temp files <br />
 Check if done file exists, and if not, throw error <br />